goldensurfer/se2/README.md

 `make all`

+Note - all executables are in ./bin/

 To run server in championshp do:

-`./server.sh --championship "5-in-line-tic-tac-toe" XX --port ZZZZ`
+`./server --championship "5-in-line-tic-tac-toe" XX --port ZZZZ`

 where XX is the number of players who must connect before championship may start and ZZZZ is the port number to listen on.

 To run GM do:

-`./master.sh --connect_to IP:PORT`
+`./master --connect_to HOST:PORT`

 where IP:PORT is the address of the game server.

 To run player do:

-`./player.sh --connect_to hostname IP:PORT --nick NICK`
+`./player --connect_to HOST:PORT --nick NICK`

 Definition of the player - a process that knows: